 For the purposes of medical malpractice, a healthcare professional can be anyone involved in the treatment process, including doctors and nurses, physician assistants, nurse practitioners, nursing homes among many others.
 Treatment can be any one of a number of things, including making a correct diagnosis, the administration of anesthesia, surgery, or prescribing medication.

 In addition to showing that the medical provider breached the standard of care, your attorney will also have to show that this breach resulted in your injury.
 An injury can take many forms under the laws in Tennessee.
-Birth injury, amputating the wrong limb, and leaving a foreign object inside a patient, failure to make a correct diagnosis, failure to timely treat an injury or infection are all examples of injuries and the types of cases we have handled.
+Birth injury, amputating the wrong limb, leaving a foreign object inside a patient, failure to make a correct diagnosis, failure to timely treat an injury, or infection are all examples of injuries and the types of cases we have handled.

 Tennessee malpractice cases can be difficult to prove because they require both legal and medical knowledge.
 Your attorney will likely have to call upon medical experts to testify on your behalf to prove your case.